ideafarm/ipdos/README.md

 (4) Open a command prompt and execute:    " ideafarm "

+(5) Wait until the "IdeaFarm (tm) Elves" window displays [user] in the title bar and "anonymous" in the top left corner of the black window.

+(6) Press the 'a' key to select "anonymous".

-(5) Wait until the "IdeaFarm (tm) Elves" window is blank except for a single line: "adamlow ascii ...".
+(7) The "IdeaFarm (tm) Elves" window will now be blank except for a single line: "adamlow ascii ...".
 When you see this, IdeaFarm (tm) Bundle has been built.

-(6) press the 'e' key ; then press the '1' key .
+(8) Press the 'e' key ; then press the '1' key .
 This opens the source file for "scratch adam 1", using the Rimstar Programmers' Editor.

-(7) Edit the hello text to suite your whim.
+(9) Edit the hello text to suite your whim.
 Then close the editor.

-(8) Press these keys: " ma1 ".
+(10) Press these keys: " ma1 ".
 This causes an elf to build scratch adam 1.
 Wait for the new window to disappear.

-(9) Press the keys: " p 1 ".
+(11) Press the keys: " p 1 ".
 (Yes, you need to key a space after the 'p'.)
 This causes scratch adam 1 to run in a new window.

 # TROUBLESHOOTING:  If the above steps didn't work for you,...